 In 2003 she moved to Seattle and began exploring visual design as a profession, spending 20+ years working across analog and digital creative environments.

-Towards the end of 2014 La Valleur-Purvis made a radical move, selling her material belongings to fulfill her dream of traveling.
-She spent 2015 traveling to 15 countries, making curious discoveries, new friends, difficult decision and connected deeply to her sense of self.
+Towards the end of 2014 La Valleur-Purvis made a radical move, selling her material belongings to fulfill her dream of traveling to Australia.
+She spent 2015 traveling to 15 countries, making curious discoveries, new friends, difficult decisions and connected deeply to her sense of self.

 A few months later in 2016, the artist relocated to Barcelona, where she spent 5 years reconnecting with European life.
 Towards the end of the world-wide pandemic, La Valleur-Purvis again relocated to the States, settling in Central Texas, where she launched her sculpture practice in late 2022.